• Skip to primary navigation

 • A longer loan term

 Some banks might beat Tesla’s 2.49% APR or let you pay back the loan for up to 72 or 84 months in some cases.
-Let’s look at some other major banks at the terms they offer.
+Let’s look at some other major banks and the terms they offer.

 See Related: Is Tesla Powerwall Worth It?
 Our Tesla Powerwall review